My relationship with my generalized anxiety has been, perhaps, the greatest factor in shaping my life.

 Stage Three – Relationship

 I am now in relationship with my anxiety.
 I no longer see it as a disease or character flaw.
-Rather, I see it as important information and, even, a healthy response to living in an unwell world.
+Rather, I see it as important information and, even, a healthy response to living in an sick world.

 My anxiety helps keep me upright as I do my tightrope act.
 What is my tightrope act?
 It is living in this society that routinely dehumanizes us, while maintaining my humanity.
 The first allows me to provide for the material needs of my wife and children, and the second, their emotional needs.